HarrisonHemstreet/TIL-2023/til.md

 I believe) is looking to change permissisions for those under him.
 Is there a gui someplace that allows him to change these settings?
 Or does the agent just go into window.settings.navSettings manually?
+4. How do the agents divy up the work between themselves and those below them (accounting, sale reps, carriers, etc)?